emqx/blog/en/201911/lightweight-edge-computing-emqx-kuiper-and-aws-iot-hub-integration-solution.md

 ......
 ```

 - Topic ``devices/result`` is subscribed through [MQTT client tool](https://www.emqx.com/en/blog/mqtt-client-tools) provided by AWS IoT.
-Then send simulation device data to local EMQ X Edge.
+Then send simulation device data to local EMQX Edge.
 After processing by Kuiper, the result is sent to AWS IoT.
 Refer to below, it received 2 batch of data (the 1st batch is collapsed).

 ![aws_iot_result.png](https://static.emqx.net/images/56165475f574b76333420032cac9a4e7.png)